Tom Sandars

-Thomas John Sandars (born February 1976, St. Marylebone, London) is a continuity announcer for BBC Radio 4 and a newsreader for the BBC World Service.
+Thomas John Sandars is a continuity announcer, newsreader and news presenter for BBC Radio 4.

 Education

-From 1989 to 1994, Sandars was educated at The Oratory School, a Roman Catholic boarding independent school for boys in the village of Woodcote in Oxfordshire, followed by the University of Reading, where he studied Typography and Graphic Communication.
-In 1995 he was the Editor of the student union newspaper, Spark.
-He is married to Kate.
+From 1989 to 1994, Sandars was educated at The Oratory School, a Roman Catholic boarding independent school for boys in the village of Woodcote in Oxfordshire.
+He was active in Combined Cadet Force, in rowing and on stage.
+He was a joint founding editor of The Buzz school magazine and took A-levels in Art, Economics and English Literature.

+He then went to the University of Reading, where he studied Typography and Graphic Communication.
+In 1995 he was the editor of the student union newspaper at Reading, The Spark.

 Career

-He started at Radio Shropshire in 1998, moving to BBC WM.
+He started at Radio Shropshire in 1998, moving to BBC Radio WM.
 He was a presenter on Midlands Today and was also their political reporter for The Midlands at Westminster.
+He then moved to Sky News.